Psychedelic and Hallucinogen Addiction: Symptoms, Causes, Effects and Treatment

 Most psychedelic drugs are illegal and not approved for use by the FDA.
 However, some drugs have been found to be useful for treatment like ketamine which are now used in treatment protocols.
 Other psychedelic drugs like ayahuasca are illegal but are used for religious reasons and fall into a grey area.
 Psychedelic drugs are becoming more accessible to Americans through a patchwork of state legislative reforms.
 (JAMA psychiatry)

-When a person says they are “tripping,” it means they are experiencing the effects of hallucinogens or psychedelic drugs.
-It’s referred to as tripping because when you take psychedelics you perception is altered, creating visions and effects that are not a normal part of reality.
-Some individuals believe that the psychedelic drug is expanding their minds and allowing them to see a new part of the world and explore their inner selves.
+When you take psychedelic drugs, you experience altered perceptions, often referred to as “tripping.”
+This altered state creates visions and effects that are not part of normal reality.
+Some individuals believe that these drugs expand their minds, allowing them to see new aspects of the world and explore their inner selves.

-Public opinion about psychedelic drugs is often divided into two camps: those who see them as a gateway to unparalleled insight and therapeutic benefits, and those who view them as dangerous substances to be avoided at all costs.
+Psychedelic drugs are often seen as either dangerous substances to be avoided or as gateways to unparalleled insight and therapeutic benefits.
 To understand this complex issue, it’s essential to delve into the scientific, social, and therapeutic contexts in which these drugs operate.

 Timothy Leary, a renowned Harvard scientist, was a pivotal figure in the advocacy for the therapeutic uses of psychedelic substances like LSD.
 Leary stated, “The challenge of the psychedelic chemicals is not just how to control them, but how to use them.”
 His viewpoint emphasizes the need to harness the potential benefits of these substances rather than dismissing them outright.